-The Company receives cash flows from its underlying exposure to debt and CLO investments held by BGCF.
-Each underlying CLO will pay out a mixture of income and capital return over its life with a terminal capital value in the 70 to 80% range.
-BGCF aims to distribute most of the proceeds that it receives from CLO investments to the Company (via PPNs) whilst reinvesting some of the proceeds back into CLOs to maintain capital invested.
-In turn, the Company aims to distribute income received to shareholders, in accordance with its distribution policy, without eroding capital.
+The Company receives cash flows from its underlying exposure to The Directors use their judgement, with the assistance of the debt and CLO investments held by BGCF.
+Each underlying CLO will Portfolio Adviser, in setting the Company's distribution policy to pay out a mixture of income and capital return over its life with a ensure that it is appropriate given the performance of the terminal capital value in the 70 to 80% range.
+BGCF aims to underlying CLOs. distribute most of the proceeds that it receives from CLO the proceeds back into CLOs to maintain capital invested.
+In turn, under constant review as the impact of the pandemic on the the Company aims to distribute income received to shareholders, economy and underlying companies becomes clearer. in accordance with its distribution policy, without eroding capital.